You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 Location of Bulgaria (image credit: Google Maps)

-Bulgaria is another underrated and highly affordable destination not to be missed.
+Bulgaria is another underrated and highly affordable destination that is not to be missed.
 This small nation is, incidentally, charmingly nicknamed the “Land of Roses” because of its mass production of the flowers of love.

 You’ll find sunny beaches along the Black Sea, the famous Balkan mountains — where I spent the most time in Europe — and historic cities like Plovdiv.